pydn/ComfyUI-to-Python-Extension/README.md

    python comfyui_to_python.py
    ```

-9. After truning the `comfyui_to_python.py` a new .py file will be created in the current working directory that contains the same name as the `input` variable.
+9. After running `comfyui_to_python.py`, a new .py file will be created in the current working directory that contains the same name as the `input` variable.
 If you made no changes, look for `workflow_api.py`.

 10. Now you can execute the newly created .py file to generate images without launching a server.